 Agua Dulce Adventures

 The following directions to Agua Dulce Cenote get a little tricky, so we’ll take a moment to define the starting point in Yalcobá explicitly.
+This reference point is so important, we included a photo of it in the previous section titled Yalcobá reference point.
 You came in on Calle 10 and are at the intersection with Calle 11, but of course, you can’t find any street signs to tell you this.
 It looks like the road jogs left here with a sign indicating X’Tut pointing right.
-Yalcoba Yucatan Park is on your left, and the municipal building is on your right.
+Yalcobá Yucatan Park is on your left, and the municipal building is on your right.
 Another small park with a gate is directly in front of you.
 This intersection is where you’ll start counting mileage.

 Go forward 50 meters and then turn left and follow the road that forks to the right toward Dzalbay.
 You’ll reach Agua Dulce Adventures in 3.5 km.
 Remember, this is an adventure you’re taking to find a beautiful cenote that isn’t swarmed with bus tours.